How to make a smoking quit list

 - Over time your skin health can improve.
 This includes having reduced wrinkles and a brighter complexion.

-You could focus on the health benefits which most appeal to you.
-Is breathing easier important to you, as it would help you to play a sport you love?
+You could focus on the health benefits that most appeal to you.
+For example, if there’s a sport you love to play, you might want to breathe more easily.
 Or would better skin health give you more confidence socially?
 The key is to decide what really matters to you.

 Mental health benefits